Why were nine-man Belenenses forced to play Benfica amid Covid-19 outbreak?

 "We will wait and we are going to respect their decision."

-FIFA regulations do permit a team to take the field with a minimum of seven players, although if they go below that number the match will be abandoned and a walkover victory awarded to the opponent.
+FIFA regulations do permit a team to take the field with a minimum of seven players, although if they go below that number the match will be abandoned and a walkover victory awarded to the opponent, which is indeed what occurred early in the second half.